frankframework/frank-manual/docs/source/horizonsValidateBooking.rst

    </adapter>

 This adapter starts with a ``<receiver>`` that contains an ``<ApiListener>``.
-The adapter thus listens to REST HTTP requests.
-The ingest booking adapter listens to HTTP POST requests to the path "http://localhost/docker/api/booking".
+The choice for ``<ApiListener>`` makes the adapter listen to REST HTTP requests.
+The attribute ``method="POST" makes it listen to HTTP POST requests.
+The ``uriPattern="booking"`` attribute defines the relative path to which the adapter listens.
-See also section :ref:`helloRest`.
+The frank!framework extends this path to be "http://localhost/docker/api/booking".

 Then comes an ``<XmlValidatorPipe>`` .
 The attributes ``root`` and ``schema`` are used to reference the expected root element of the incoming